JOB TITLE: Electronic Technician

 - Regulatory Awareness

-Candidates must be eligible to work in the US without sponsorship.
+Must be eligible to work for any employer in the US without sponsorship